Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 To fetch a user's prediction propensity, send a request that includes a `prediction_id` and `propensity_type`.
 The propensity type can be either the raw score or a percentile.

 Percentile is useful to understand users in comparison to each other.
-For example, is this user in the 80% of users likely do an action?
+For example, is this user in the 80% of users likely to do an action?

 Score is the raw propensity score.